demergent-labs/azle/the_azle_book/src/deployment.md

 dfx stop
 ```

-If you ever see this error after `dfx stop`:
+If you ever see this kind of error after `dfx stop`:

 ```bash
 Error: Failed to kill all processes.
 Remaining: 627221 626923 627260